Low Back Pain

 Self management

 • Self-management may be limited initially due to pain severity.
 Focus on education, symptom-relieving positions, and reassurance.
-Introduce graded activity and self-management strategies as tolerated, with close monitoring for neurological progression.
+Introduce graded activity and self-management strategies as tolerated, with close monitoring for neurological deterioration

 Commonly called